elmergonzalezb/download_scholar_pdfs/README.md

 # download_scholar_pdfs
-This is repository hosts a simple, short script that allows batch .PDF downloading from a list of DOIs and/or titles.
+This repository hosts a simple, short script that allows batch .PDF downloading from a list of DOIs and/or titles.
 PDF files are retrieved/download from libgen scholar archives.

 The batch_download.py script can be used from command line, as such: